bilgino/angularforddd/README.md

 }
 ```

-Due to performance implications, it's not recommended to embedding `getters` in the view template.
+Due to performance implications, it's not recommended embedding `getters` in the view's template.
 Instead, we will use public properties.

 **» Object Factory Pattern for View Models:**<br/>